 KID has been working to keep recalled products out of childcare facilities for nearly two decades.
 In 1999, KID was instrumental in passing the Illinois Children’s Product Safety Act, which banned the sale or use of recalled children’s products in child care.
 Other states also took action and a 2008 law banned the sale of recalled products nationally, but didn’t address their use in child care.
 This fight is ongoing at the state level.

 Below is a map that KID made to highlight our findings.
-Green states completely ban recalled products in childcare facilities, yellow states ban some products, and red states had no regulations concerning recalled children’s products.
+Green states ban recalled products in childcare facilities.

 Things to know about children’s product recalls:

 - A recall is when the government and the manufacturer remove a product from the market and seek to retrieve or repair those already sold because it poses a risk of serious harm